Bringing the Science of Reading Home - Ready4K®

 How does the science of reading impact literacy instruction?

-A key tenant of the science of reading is that literacy instructional practices must be both systematic and explicit.
+A key tenet of the science of reading is that effective reading instruction must be both systematic and explicit.

 Systematic means teaching follows a predefined scope and sequence with frequent reviews.
 Systematic instruction has a logical and specific plan for what should be covered and in what order.